M-Saeb/odoomigrations/README.md

 [mode]
 cache_dir = odoomigrations_cache # default is odoomigrations_cache, more info about it below
-db_migrate_method = local # default is local, more info about below
+db_migrate_method = local # default is local, more info about below log = true # default is true, more info about below

 [source]
 address = 127.0.0.1 # default is 127.0.0.1:8069. you on provide an IP address URL link